raft-tech/raft-tech.github.io/services.md

   service2:
     head: Vendor Agnostic
     img: /assets/cap-icon2.png
-    txt: Being tied to a specific vendor or technology incurs substantial long-term feed and reduces your agility.
-Instead, we architect open source solutions that provide flexibility to switch between cloud providers without impacting mission objectives.
+    txt: Being tied to a specific vendor incurs substantial long-term costs and reduces your agility.
+Instead, we architect open source solutions that provide our customers the flexibility to switch between cloud providers without impacting their mission objectives.
+Our team uses OpenJDK, PostgreSql, Cassandra, Upstream Kubernets, and other tools to priortize mission over vendor interests.
   service3:
     head: Scalability
     img: /assets/cap-icon3.png